williamcaseylucas/vue-apps/README.md

 Step 6.
 In your room in hubs, point it's script URL at `[https url from step3]/src/rooms/index.html`

 Now, when you enter the room, the core-components script will be loaded, and it will in turn load this repository's components.
 If you make a change to the code in this repo, simple rerun the `npm run serve` command, and reload the hubs room.

+## Adding Content to Hubs

+In Hubs, you will want to use the `core-components/src/entities/html-script-billboard-spoke-no-name.glb` in Spoke to add elements to the Spoke scene for your room.

+You should name the glb element in spoke `[anything]_[componentName]` (e.g., "hubs test node 1_hubsTest1". `[anything]` is any naming you want in spoke (e.g., "hubs test node 1") and `[componentName]` is the name of the component exactly as it is exported in the top level hubs.js file.

+You should scale the plane you see to the size you want your content to appear.
+If the aspect ration doesn't match the aspect ration of your HTML component, it will be scaled so that it is as big as it can be while retaining it's aspect.